-In addition to my empirical research, I also write popular science articles on esoteric science and history topics, including X-rated hauntings, witch trials, 4th dimensional spirit entities, and hallucinated Pokemon.
+In addition to my empirical research, I also write popular science articles on esoteric science and history topics, including X-rated hauntings, witch trials, 4th dimensional spirit entities, hallucinated Pokemon, and fake mind reading technologies.

-I also wrote a book that was published by Thames and Hudson in partnership with the Wellcome Trust: The Spectacle Illusion.
+To date, I’ve also published two books: The first, The Spectacle Illusion, is a popular science book that was published with Thames and Hudson in partnership with the Wellcome Trust: .
 Written for general readers, the book examines historical and contemporary relationships between magicians, fraudulent mystics, and scientists.
-I was published in 2019.

 The Spectacle of illusion

-My new book is written for general audiences on the topic of historical and contemporary relationships between magicians, scientists, and fraudulent mystics.
+My first popular science book is written for general audiences on the topic of historical and contemporary relationships between magicians, scientists, and fraudulent mystics.

 Featuring stories of ghost rapping, mind reading, lethal autopsies, full-body-cavity ghost hunts, death defying stunts, and death...obeying(?)stunts (by which I mean stunts where the performers accidentally died for real, i.e., literally the opposite of 'death defying’).